Goose Continues to Honk and Shake Head

 Geese can develop various mobility issues, including osteoarthritis (also called degenerative joint disease) and septic arthritis (also called infectious arthritis).

 Osteoarthritis– This type of arthritis is often associated with advanced age, though it can also occur in younger individuals as well, especially bigger breeds or individuals who are overweight.
-Signs of osteoarthritis include abnormal gait , bearing weight unevenly when standing, lameness, and reduced activity.
-You may be able to hear or feel crepitus (grating or crunching) in the hock (this can be more difficult to feel in the knee and hip).
+Signs of osteoarthritis include abnormal gait A specific way of moving and the rhythmic patterns of hooves and legs.
+Gaits are natural (walking, trotting, galloping) or acquired meaning humans have had a hand in changing their gaits for "sport". , bearing weight unevenly when standing, lameness, and reduced activity.
+You may be able to hear or feel crepitus (grating or crunching) in the hock 1: the tarsal joint or region in the hind limb of a digitigrade quadruped (such as the horse) corresponding to the human ankle but elevated and bending backward 2: a joint of a fowl's leg that corresponds to the hock of a quadruped (this can be more difficult to feel in the knee and hip).
 Geese with osteoarthritis may spend more time lying down.
 Preventative measures include ensuring residents are on a healthy diet (and at a healthy weight) and also ensuring residents have ample opportunities to swim.
 Treatment with analgesics and creating a living space that is easy for arthritic geese to navigate can help keep residents comfortable.

 Septic Arthritis– Septic arthritis is inflammation of the joint(s) due to introduction of an infectious agent, which may result following septicemia or a localized infection of the joint.
 In some cases, the joint may be red, swollen, hot, and possibly open and oozing.
 However, in other cases, there may not be obvious outward signs of infection, such as heat or significant swelling, and the individual may look like they have a non-infectious mobility issue.
 Be sure to work closely with your veterinarian if a resident is showing signs of mobility issues and to discuss the possibility of septic arthritis.
 While your veterinarian may decide to tap the joint during their physical evaluation, this should not be attempted by anyone other than a veterinary professional- doing so could introduce bacteria into the joint and/or damage the internal structures of the joint, causing further issues.
 A veterinary diagnosis is imperative.
 Caregivers sometimes confuse clinical signs of gout with infection, and the two conditions require different treatments, so be sure to work closely with your veterinarian.
 Septic arthritis can be difficult to treat and typically requires prolonged systemic antibiotic treatment along with analgesics.
 Regional limb perfusion or the use of antibiotic-soaked gauze or impregnated beads may be recommended to deliver the antibiotics to the infected joint.
 Septic arthritis can cause permanent joint damage and predispose the individual to degenerative joint disease.
 Even following resolution of the infection, the individual may continue to have mobility issues and may require ongoing analgesics.